1895 to the Present

 Presently we hold Sunday Worship Services at 10:45 a.m., with Bible studies for all ages from 9:30-10:30 a.m.
 Jeremy and Jessica Walters are the Sunday School Co-Superintendents, overseeing the teachers who provide preschool and children’s church through adult Bible study curricula.
 Read more about the Sunday School here.

-Mrs. Paula d’Entremont is our Faith Community Nurse; her health-ministry began in 2002 and continues to provide information, resources and support to the church family, including a Health Ministry section with monthly features on this website.
+Mrs. Paula d’Entremont was our Faith Community Nurse for 15 years.
+Her health-ministry began in 2002 and provided information, resources and support to the church family, including a Health Ministry section with monthly features on this website.
+Paula ended her active involvement in this ministry in December 2017 but is still available to consult with church family members.
+She also set up and maintains a medical supply and equipment room to support the needs of the church members and their families.

 Over the years, Bethany has had several full-time youth pastors.
 Mr. Brendon MacKay joined the church ministry team in 2007 and directed the Next Generation Youth Ministries program for students in grades 6-12 until December 2017.
 Mr. Sam Williams, assisted by Mr. Koyote Oxford, now leads the Junior High and Senior High group on Monday nights from 6:00 to 8:00 p.m. in the Youth Room at the church.
 Young people from around the community are welcome and regular participants in this program, along with those who are church members.

 The Bethany Christian Nursery School, another outreach program, was in operation for 49 years.
-In June 2017, Mrs. Susan R. Blais, director and teachers, Mrs. Fredericka Paddock and Mrs. Jacinthe LeBlanc retired and the school closed.
+In June 2017, Mrs. Elinor DeMeo, cofounder and Chairperson of the Board of Directors, Mrs. Susan R. Blais, director and teachers, Mrs. Fredericka Paddock and Mrs. Jacinthe LeBlanc retired and the school closed.

 Tuesday evenings find the Prayer Fellowship group meeting at 7:00 p.m. in the 2nd floor lounge, led by the deacons and the pastor on a rotating basis.